AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-05-10-use-rems-for-font-size/index.md

 ---
-title: "Use Rems for Font Size to Respect User Preferences"
+title: 'Use Rems for Font Size to Respect User Preferences'
-description: Rems are the most accessible CSS unit for font size, allowing text to scale responsively when users change their preferred font size settings.
+description: Setting a font size in rems ensures that your text will scale when users change their browser's preferred font size.
 keywords: [rems, font size, responsive font size, preferred font size]
 categories: [css, typography, accessibility]
 lastUpdated: 2023-06-14